AnasAlhumaid/SnblaHpayCh/README.md

 To enable Stripe Test Mode with the live backend on Render, simply follow the inline comments on

+HpayMiniApp.swift
 WalletView.swift
 AddCashView.swift

+* I add Error that maybeFail for semolate Api requists to see how its handle
+* I add latency to match Api requists

 # Limitations: